TR4V0LT4/rainfall/level3/walkthrough.md

 LEVEL_3:
 # 📚 Exploiting `level3` – Format String Vulnerability to Overwrite Global Variable

-## 🔍 Challenge Summary

-The target is a vulnerable binary named `level3` from the RainFall wargame on Linux.
+The target is a vulnerable binary named `level3`.
 Our goal is to:

 - Exploit a **format string vulnerability** in `printf()`
 - Overwrite a global variable `m` with the value `0x40`